Luminted/thesis4real-server/design_document_draft.md

 * A hitbox is defined for every players hand
 * Players can only add card to their own hands.
+* some visual indication of hovering over card.
 * if card is moved beyond table borders, and are released outside players hand, they snap back to their original position.

 # Story #12 - Deployment